Employment, education and training ( ETE) are key strands.

 - On completion of the six week programme further support can be offered by YSS mentors, who will conduct 1:1 community based interventions.
 Whilst working to a support plan tailor made to meet the individuals needs.

-The Employment Support Programme is funded by The Department of Work & Pensions .
+The Employment Support Programme was first funded by The Department of Work & Pensions and now is funded by a West Mercia Police and Crime Commissioner grant.
 All participants must be claiming either job seekers allowance, employment support allowance, incapacity benefit, income support or universal credit and the local Job Centre will confirm if they are eligible to participate.
 These checks will be made once we have the clients details.
 Clients MUST NOT currently be on a work programme.

 YSS Carden Street Training and Enterprise Centre